top of page

 -

-How much are labs if I pay out-of-pocket?Depending on type of hormone therapy, the cost falls somewhere between $70-$150 per lab panel through our lab partners, Analyte Health & Clinicore.
-We generally do labs every 3 months in the beginning, and then go to every 6 months when your levels are stable.
+How much are labs if I pay out-of-pocket?Depending on type of hormone therapy and how long you have been on HRT, the average cost falls somewhere between $50-$100 per lab panel through our lab partners, Quest & Labcorp.

 -

-Where do I get labs drawn?Depends on if you are covered by insurance or paying out-of-pocket: -If using insurance coverage, then you may be able to go to just about any lab that accepts your insurance, including our in-house lab. -If paying out-of-pocket, you will be going to a Labcorp or Quest location that we are partnered with, or using our in-house lab.
-Either way, there are ample options available. *We have a lab available in the clinic itself and some limited at-home finger stick options as well.
-Read more about this under the lab tab in the menu*
+Where do I get labs drawn?Depends on if you are covered by insurance or paying out-of-pocket: -If using insurance coverage, then you may be able to go to just about any lab that accepts your insurance.
+See our Labs page for more info. -If paying out-of-pocket, you will be going to a Labcorp or Quest location that we are partnered with.
+See our Labs page for more info.
+Either way, there are ample options available.

 -

 How often will I need to get labs drawn?It depends on the stage you are at, length of time on hormone therapy, your age, your overall health, and the stability of your hormone levels.
-In general, at first you will have blood drawn prior to starting your medication, and then about every 3 months after until your hormone levels stabilize.
-Once stabilized, we go every 6 months.
+In general, we do labs once before starting medication, then 3-4 months after starting medication, and then go to every 6 months when your hormone levels are stable (eventually going to every 12 months depending on your hormone level stability and personal comfort level).

 -